Tween girls on Instagram. Here’s a sneak peek:

 Stop talking about urself in my comments.

-God, it’s EXHAUSTING being a tween on Instagram.
+God, it’s EXHAUSTING being tween girls on Instagram.

 Judging by the feeds of 11 and 12-year old girls I see, being on Instagram is a LOT of work.